input-output-hk/marlowe-cardano/marlowe-runtime/doc/ReadMe.md

 ## Architecture

 The backend for Marlowe runtime consists of a chain-indexing and query service (`marlowe-chain-indexer` / `marlowe-chain-sync`), a contract-indexing and query service for Marlowe contracts (`marlowe-indexer` / `marlowe-sync`), and a transaction-creation service for Marlowe contracts (`marlowe-tx`).
 These backend services operate in concert and rely upon [cardano-node](https://github.com/input-output-hk/cardano-node/blob/master/README.rst) for blockchain connectivity and upon [PostgreSQL](https://www.postgresql.org/) for persistent storage.
-Access to the backend services is provided via a command-line client (`marlowe-runtime-cli`), an AWS Lambda function (`marlowe-lambda`), or a REST/WebSocket server (`web-server`) that uses JSON payloads.
+Access to the backend services is provided via a REST/WebSocket server (`web-server`) that uses JSON payloads.
 Web applications can integrate with a [CIP-30 light wallet](https://cips.cardano.org/cips/cip30/) for transaction signing, whereas enterprise applications can integrate with [cardano-wallet](https://github.com/input-output-hk/cardano-wallet/blob/master/README.md), [cardano-cli](https://github.com/input-output-hk/cardano-node/blob/master/cardano-cli/README.md), or [cardano-hw-cli](https://github.com/vacuumlabs/cardano-hw-cli/blob/develop/README.md) for signing transactions.

 ![Marlowe Runtime ecosystem](diagrams/ecosystem.png)